GenerateNU/3stones/docs/DB-Schema.md

     - Location
     - Description
     - TODO: What other descriptive information do we want?
-- User investments
+- User projects
-    - Effectively a M2M association - Keep a User id and Investment id on this one
+    - Effectively a M2M association - Keep a User id and Project id on this one
     - Quantity of shares in the given property
-- Investment posts
+- Project posts
     - Updates/events on the property
-    - Since there's only one developer / investment we just need an investment ID here
+    - Since there's only one developer per project we just need an project ID here
     - Title, Text (TODO: anything else we'd like?)
-- Investment progress updates
+- Project progress updates
-    - Think % progress bar - the reason this would be its own table and not just a field upon a given investment entry is so users can see progress over time
+    - Think % progress bar - the reason this would be its own table and not just a field upon a given project entry is so users can see progress over time
-    - Needs investment ID (obviously)
+    - Needs project ID (obviously)
     - Current progress (ensure this is always between 0 and 100)
-- Images on investments
+- Images on projects
-    - Investment ID and link to image URL
+    - Project ID and link to image URL
     - TODO: since we aren't doing developer URL, do we want to set up S3 infra or have image links be to like cats or random stock photos rn.
         - I vote for S3 infra as reach feature (if we have time), this is something I fear we'd get bogged down on.
-- Images on investment posts
+- Images on project posts
     - Post ID and link to image URL